 Photo on Foter.com

 Exercise and health are related to one another.
 One way to make sure you are healthy is through working out.
 To have good grades and concentrate on your schoolwork, you have to be healthy.
 Exercise improves your metabolism and muscle performance.
-It also helps in using excess glucose in the body that can lead to diabetes or other lifestyle diseases later in life.
+It also helps in using excess glucose in the body that can lead to diabetes, obesity related sleep disorders such as obstructive sleep apnea (OSA), or other lifestyle diseases later in life.

 Everyone wants to have a great body, and you will not get that by lying around all day.
 Body image is something that many students struggle with in college and can lead to unsatisfactory academic performance.
 Sports can help you keep fit and, in turn, have better academic performance in school.